Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

 So with all that said, which should you choose: crowdfunding or peer-to-peer lending?

-Crowdfunding: Best for product-based businesses
+Crowdfunding: Best for product-based small businesses

 Crowdfunding has many advantages, like money you don’t have to pay back, but it doesn’t work well for all business types.
 The businesses that tend to do best on crowdfunding sites offer interesting, unique products that people can buy.